A screenplay is not yet a film.

 with managers and teams.

-This creates clarity between aspirations and reality.
+This creates clarity between intent and practice.

 Get to know each other.
 Clarify.
 Take action.